Maxwell1447/Neuro-evolution-in-speaker-recognition/iris/README.md

 ```

 * **Run NEAT once**: Uncomment these lines to run NEAT once.
 You should be able to visualize the fitness evolution,
 the winner's topology, and the surface plot (provided you chose 2 features exactly).
+You can control the
+max number of generation that is here set to 50.
 ```python
 random.seed(0)
 winner, config, stats, acc = run(config_path, 50)